cheesegrits/filament-google-maps/README.md

     }
 }
 ```
-... then call it in your front end Blade template ...
+... then call it somewhere in a front end Blade template ...

 ```php
     <div class="bg-gray-200 bg-opacity-25 grid grid-cols-1 md:grid-cols-2">